awwaaadddd/awwaaadddd.github.io/_posts/2023-05-11-unproject.md

   <textarea data-template>
     ## Reveal.js and Jekyll Academic
     ---
-    # Creating an AI Program that Correctly Translates Captions using Text Analysis Tehcniques for Digital-Social Storytelling.
+    ## Creating an AI Program that Correctly Translates Captions using Text Analysis Tehcniques for Digital-Social Storytelling.
     Awad AlMehairi
     IM-UH-15111 Introduction to Digital Humanities
     ---
-    ## Works Anywhere
+    ## Scope:
-    By creating presentations using Reveal.js and hosting them on your Jekyll Academic site you will have access to them anywhere.
-No need to worry about software compatibility, no need to sign in to email accounts on public machines.
-Simply load your website and select the presentation.
+    This project focuses on tackeling incorrect social media captions and messages by forging together an AI system that detects inconsistent translations across social media platforms that communicate incoherent ideas.
+    The main idea it approaches is language, mainly dialects.
+Lots of dialects are inproperly docummented online that translation processes are almost always slightly off.
     ---
     ## More Information
     Jekyll Academic includes everything that you need in order to make Reveal.js work.
 Copy this file and edit it to begin making your own slide deck.